Podcast Analytics Report Builder

 • Must restrict CX representatives from unfettered access to client data.

-Narrative Design Challenge: Optional Fields Feel Disempowering
+Design Challenge: Optional Fields Feel Overwhelming

-Through user testing, we found that complex forms with optional fields often felt overwhelming and detracted from Jessica’s feeling of empowerment, hindering their ability to fully utilize the tool.
+During testing, we found that complex forms with optional fields often felt overwhelming and detracted from Jessica’s feeling of empowerment, hindering their ability to fully utilize the tool.

 To address this, I took inspiration from Airtable’s approach to filters, where each additional condition adds a new row dynamically.
-This concept informed the final design, simplifying optional fields and making the tool more intuitive.

 Sketch